Skip to contents

 • t1_Beta_a, t1_Beta_b, diff_Beta_a, diff_Beta_b: Beta prior parameters

-@param effect_model A named list specifying beliefs about the treatment effect:
+A named list specifying beliefs about the treatment effect:

 • delay_SHELF, HR_SHELF: SHELF objects encoding beliefs